oracle-devrel/cd3-automation-toolkit/docs/cd3exceltabs.md

 <a href="../terraform/firewall">Click here to view sample auto.tfvars for all Firewall components</a>

-!!!
-Note
+!!! note

     In the setUpOCI menu of Greenfield Workflow, there's a feature that allows you to clone policies using the option 'OCI Firewall'-->'Clone'.
 This feature exports data from the OCI console for the specified policy, adds it to the Excel sheet with a new name, generates tfvars, and triggers the Terraform-apply pipeline for the cloned policy.